Quratul-ain/AAF_Preferences/README.md

 ArgumentationOriginalAndApproximatePreferences.java - Source code for computing and verifying preferences using both the original and approximate approaches.

-ArgumentationApproxPreferencesScale.java - Source code for computing and verifying preferences using the approximate approach on largers AAF (Abstract Argumentation Framework) sizes.
+ArgumentationApproxPreferencesScale.java - Source code for computing and verifying preferences using the approximate approach on larger AAF (Abstract Argumentation Framework) sizes.